 - 1. Welcome the students and present the workshop objectives and how it will work. - 2.
 If all the students or their parents have consented to the research component, explain that a part of the workshop will be recorded for program evaluation purposes.
 It's important to remind them that it's the program impacts that are being evaluated and not them.
 Tell them you'll let them know when you start recording.
 Encourage them to be themselves-open and honest-and to talk about both the good things and the bad.
-Their feedback will help to improve the program. - 3.
-If you think it's appropriate, you could organize a small party with the parents at the end of the workshop.
-For example, you could hold the student workshop and the parent workshop simultaneously in two different rooms, then bring the two groups together at the end.
-You could also just invite the parents at the end.
-You could ask them to share their observations or talk about anything else you think is relevant.
+Their feedback will help to improve the program.

-A. The week in review (10 min.)
+A. The week in review (10 min)

-- 1. Ask the students how their week went.
+- 1. You briefly review the Workshop 6 challenge.
+You ask the students if they paid attention to the situations that made them react the most. - 2.
+Ask the students how their week went.
 How did you feel in general?
 Did you step outside of your comfort zone?
 If so, in which situations?
-If not, why?
-Make a link with the challenge issued at the end of the 8th workshop. - 2.
+If not, why? - 3.
 Then ask the question of the week: What did you do this week to maintain or expand your social support network?
-Did you take any concrete actions? - 3.
-If you want to go into more detail, you can ask the following questions:

-- Did you learn anything new about yourself? - Did you notice anything different about the way you perceive or react to certain situations? - Did you learn anything about your comfort zone and your personal objective?
+Did you take any concrete actions? - 4.
+If you want to go into more detail, you can ask the following questions: - Did you learn anything new about yourself? - Did you notice anything different about the way you perceive or react to certain situations? - Did you learn anything about your comfort zone and your personal objective?